ddev/ddev/docs/content/users/install/docker-installation.md

     ## GitHub Codespaces

-    With [GitHub Codespaces](https://github.com/features/codespaces) everything you need to do is done in the [DDEV Installation](ddev-installation.md#github-codespaces) section.
+    You can set up [GitHub Codespaces](https://github.com/features/codespaces) following the instructions in the [DDEV Installation](ddev-installation.md#github-codespaces) section.

 <a name="troubleshooting"></a>